-Derivatives are used to hedge risks as specified in the title "Permitted Derivative Transactions" as described in the prospectus under section 2.
+Derivatives are used to achieve investment objectives and to hedge risks as specified in the title "Permitted Derivative Transactions" as described in the prospectus under section 2.
 Investment information of title "Information concerning the sub-fund World Responsible Investing ".

 For the investments under "#2 Other" there are no environmental or social minimum safeguards.